 Lisanne Aerts, PhD, founder and marine ecologist

-Dr. Lisanne Aerts, a marine biologist and underwater photographer, has more than three decades of experience executing marine scientific surveys, managing ecological projects, writing environmental assessments, and assisting with permits and compliance related to various international policies, the U.S. National Environmental Policy Act, the U.S. Endangered Species Act, and the U.S. Marine Mammal Protection Act.
-Projects were conducted for various local, national, and international organizations (governmental, non-profit and commercial) in Europe (East and West), Africa, Far Eastern Russia, South-America, and, since 2006, in Alaska and the Gulf of Mexico.
-Since 2003, Lisanne was mostly involved in marine mammal monitoring and mitigation projects related to offshore oil and gas exploration, construction, and operation (e.g., seismic surveys, pile driving, dredging, and platform and pipeline installation) for which she developed and managed monitoring and research programs, along with applicable regulatory authorizations stakeholder engagement.
-Her experience with the oil and gas industry, her ability to work with diverse teams, her commitment to clear and consistent communication with clients, and her scientific background all contribute to successful completion of technically and politically challenging projects.
+Dr. Lisanne Aerts, a marine biologist and underwater photographer, has more than three decades of experience executing marine scientific surveys, managing environmental projects, writing environmental assessments, and assisting with permits and compliance related to various international policies, the U.S. National Environmental Policy Act, the U.S. Endangered Species Act, and the U.S. Marine Mammal Protection Act.
+Projects were conducted in support of various local, national, international, and lender organization requirements in Europe (East and West), Africa, Russia, South America, and, since 2006, in Alaska and the Gulf of Mexico.
+Since 2003, her work has mostly involved marine mammal monitoring and mitigation projects related to energy development (e.g., seismic and shallow hazard surveys, pile driving, dredging, and platform, cable, and pipeline installation) and has included development and management of advanced monitoring and research programs along with applicable regulatory authorizations and stakeholder engagement.
+Her experience with the oil and gas industry, her ability to work with diverse teams, her commitment to clear and consistent communication with clients, her language skills, and her scientific background all contribute to successful completion of technically and politically challenging projects.
 Today, semi-retired, she takes on interesting consulting projects on a selective basis.

 Bill Streever, PhD, author and biologist